 They begin talking after the whole life saving incident and Daniel falls for her quickly.
 I absolutely love that he falls for her not only because she is pretty but because she’s smart and gets really excited about explaining her nerdy obsessions with him like space.

 Natasha agrees to give Daniel one hour to make her fall in love with him based on a scientific study that he is vaguely aware of.

 They talk and try to get to know each other but it’s time for Natasha to go to a meeting with an immigration lawyer and for Daniel’s interview so they part ways without exchanging contact information.

 Natasha discovers that her lawyer has been in a car accident and their meeting has been postponed but her case may have merit.
 This is only here to give the reader some hope.
 It works.

-Daniel decides to reschedule his appointment so that he can instead wait for Natasha, he’s not ready to part yet.
-So she finds herself excited to see that he’s still there when she leaves the office and it’s very exciting for us as readers too.
+Daniel decides to reschedule his appointment so that he can instead wait for Natasha, he’s not ready to part ways yet.
+She finds herself excited to see that he’s still there when she leaves the office and it’s very exciting for us as readers too.
 By this point in the book Yoon has likely been successful in making you want these two to end up together.

 They go to his dad’s store for an errand Daniel needs to run and they experience the most embarrassing situation imaginable because of Daniel’s jerk ass older brother.

 Nevertheless they persist and carry on this fateful day to a Korean karaoke parlor.
 Daniel woos the hell out of Natasha with his swanky moves and voice and Natasha sucks horribly at singing.
 This is where I don’t relate to her, I’m great at singing.